leahlondon/snake/README.md

-Heading
+Snake
 =======

-Sub-heading
+How to start playing?
 -----------
-*How to start playing?*
 Press the green "Code" button on the top right, and then press "Download ZIP".
 Extract the .zip and open the file "openingPage.html" in Chrome.